gvwilson/thirdbit/src/fiction/iffy/index.md

 Let's get you hooked up.
 Captain?"

-The Australian nodded,
-raised his arm,
-and fired just as Iffy swung her legs down off the workbench.
-The dart stung her thigh.
+The Australian nodded and placed his hand on the back of Iffy's neck.
+Something stung for a moment.
-She managed one futile step before her knees gave way.
+She managed to stand up and take one futile step before her knees gave way.
 Once again a pair of exoskeletoned arms picked her up, but this time she was conscious as she was carried to the pink plastic chair.
 Captain Kerse lowered her into it more gently than she expected.